PC game: Growth of home computer games

 The North American console market experienced a resurgence in the United States with the release of the Nintendo Entertainment System (NES).
 In Europe, computer gaming continued to boom for many years after.
 Computers such as the ZX Spectrum and BBC Micro were successful in the European market, where the NES was not as successful despite its monopoly in Japan and North America.
 The only 8-bit console to have any success in Europe would be the Master System.
 Meanwhile, in Japan, both consoles and computers became major industries, with the console market dominated by Nintendo and the computer market dominated by NEC's PC-88 (1981) and PC-98 (1982).
 A key difference between Western and Japanese computers at the time was the display resolution, with Japanese systems using a higher resolution of 640x400 to accommodate Japanese text, which in turn affected video game design and allowed more detailed graphics.
 Japanese computers were also using Yamaha's FM synth sound boards from the early 1980s.

 To enhance the immersive experience with their unrealistic graphics and electronic sound, early PC games included extras such as the peril-sensitive sunglasses that shipped with The Hitchhiker's Guide to the Galaxy or the science fiction novella included with Elite.
 These extras gradually became less common, but many games were still sold in the traditional oversized boxes that used to hold the extra "feelies".
-Today, such extras are usually found only in Special Edition versions of games, such as Battlechests from Blizzard.
+Today, such extras are usually found only in Special Edition versions of games, such as Battle chests from Blizzard.

-During the 16-bit era, the Commodore Amiga and Atari ST became popular in Europe, while the PC-98, Sharp X68000, and FM Towns became popular in Japan.
+During the 16-bit era, the Amiga and Atari ST became popular in Europe, the Macintosh and IBM PC compatibles became popular in North America, while the PC-98, X68000, and FM Towns became popular in Japan.
 The Amiga, X68000 and FM Towns were capable of producing near arcade-quality hardware sprite graphics and sound quality when they first released in the mid-to-late 1980s.